-user's client can use the ID to connect to the live logs as the job runs through all steps (see Section 5.1 for details about the job steps).
+In the ERC examination sequence, the user initiates the opening of an existing ERC by providing a reference such as a DOI or URL.
+The ERS retrieves the ERC, saves the files locally, and loads the contained metadata.
+Then the user can start a new job for the compendium.
+The user's client can use the ID to connect to the live logs as the job runs through all steps (see Section 5.1 for details about the job steps).
 The job starts with creating a copy of the compendium's files for the job.
-The copy allows to compare the original output, i.e., the display file, with the newly created one.
+The copy allows the ERS to compare the original output, i.e., the display file, with the newly created one.
 A copy-on-write file system is advantageous for this step.
 Then the archived runtime image is loaded from the file in the compendium into a runtime repository.
-This repository may be remote and either public or private, e.g. based on the Docker Registry or a GitLab instance, or simply the local image storage.
-Then all files except the runtime image archive are packed so they can be send to a container runtime.
+This repository may be remote and either public or private, e.g., based on the Docker Registry or a GitLab instance, or simply the local image storage.
+Then all files except the runtime image archive are packed so they can be sent to a container runtime.
 The container runtime can be local, e.g., the Docker daemon, or a container orchestration infrastructure such as Kubernetes.
 The container run provides log updates as a stream to the microservices, which update the database, whose changes trigger updates of the user interface.
 When the container is finished, the microservice compares the created outputs with the ones provided in the compendium using the ercchecker13 tool.
-The result is a display file with highlighted differences both in text and graphics, which is shown to the user as can be seen in Figure 8.
-Based on these aids, the reader, e.g., the reviewer, can quickly determine if deviations in the outputs are relevant or not, e.g., if they are only graphical artefacts or acceptable numerical variation.
+The result is a display file with highlighted differences both in text and graphics, which is shown to the user as can be seen in Figures 6 and 8.
+Based on these aids, the reader, e.g., the reviewer, can quickly determine whether deviations in the outputs are relevant or not, e.g., if they are only graphical artefacts or acceptable numerical variation as in Figure 6, or incorrect results as in Figure 8.